lauragift21/nuxt-workshop/README.md

 }
 ```

-* Navigation with Nuxt Link Component: The nuxt-link component is provided out of the box with nuxt and is used to link between pages.
+#### Navigation with Nuxt Link Component

+The nuxt-link component is provided out of the box with nuxt and is used to link between pages.
 Instead of using `a` we will replace that with `nuxt-link` and instead of `href="/"`, NuxtLink uses `to="/"`.